alibaba-fusion/next/docs/affix/demo/absolute-affix.md

 - order: 3

-Change the default container by passing a function to `container`.
+Change the default container by passing a function to `container`;
+enable `absoluteAffix` to use `absolute position` to implement affix component;

 :::